A Short Guide to Selecting a USSSA Softball Bat

 This concept has been applied to the barrels of baseball and softball bats, with the basic significance meaning that the higher the BPF of the bat, the harder and farther batters will be able to hit the ball.
 Because the performance (among other specifications) of softball bats are strictly regulated by softball governing bodies, BPF is one of the central metrics weighed in certification.

-On USSSA Softball Bat Requirements
+On USSSA Softball Bat Regulations

 With a basic understanding of what BPF means, we can proceed to an explanation of what the USSSA softball bat certification stamp really means.